inspired by beauty

 “Yes, everything that has truly been seen must become a poem!”

 art and books – the soul of a room

 Paper ballet slippers with mysterious writings and singed toes evoke dreams of 18th-century France and modern-day fairy tales.
 These delicate creations, adorned with tinges of gold leaf and tiny Swarovski crystals, are the work of contemporary Danish sculptress Marie-Louise Otte.

-The stunning fine-art photography, in gilded frames, is the work of Brooklyn-based artists Scott Irvine and Kim Meinelt of WAXenVINE.
-Their art has an edgy, almost mystical quality and appears to capture a glimpse of eternity – taking the viewer through a hauntingly beautiful timescape.
+The stunning fine-art photography, in a gilded frames, is the work of Brooklyn-based artists Scott Irvine and Kim Meinelt of WAXenVINE.
+Their art has an edgy, almost mystical quality, and appears to capture a glimpse of eternity – taking the viewer through a hauntingly beautiful timescape.

 Contemporary art by WAXenVINE and Marie-Louise Otte are featured throughout the book, where they are often found in the happy company of 18th-century French drawings and etchings.